Self-Hosted Server Guide

 Growing content data:

-Both databases use SQLite in WAL mode (Write-Ahead Logging) for better concurrent read/write performance.
+All databases use SQLite in WAL mode (Write-Ahead Logging) for better concurrent read/write performance.
 Schema migrations are embedded in the binary and run automatically when the server updates to a new version.

 Automatic Updates